derekbomfimprates/derekbomfimprates/README.md

 ## I'm Derek Prates

-:computer: I'm Front-End Developer, and I am studying Back-end and Database :books: !
+:computer: I'm a Data Analytics enthusiast, currently learning Data Engineering and Databases :books: !

 :house_with_garden: I’m from Brazil and I live in Dublin/Ireland.